 - In these cases, Ignition Interlock Devices may be installed in the vehicle for at least six continuous months.

-How Can a DUI Lawyer Help You?
+How Can a DUI Attorney Help You?

 DUI cases can be extremely nerve-wracking and stressful for everyone involved.
 The charges involved with DUI’s can result in severe consequences, so they must be scrutinized and understood completely.
 When an individual is charged with a DUI, they should consider consulting with an experienced DUI attorney.

-For instance, a lawyer may:
+For instance, a attorney may:

 - Protect constitutional rights: Under some circumstances, a police officer may have unlawfully obtained evidence of a DUI.
-When appropriate, a DUI lawyer may prevent this evidence from being admitted to the court.
+When appropriate, a DUI attorney may prevent this evidence from being admitted to the court.
 In DUI cases, getting evidence excluded can be extremely beneficial to your case.
 A lack of evidence due to a violation of an alleged offender’s constitutional rights may lead to better plea bargains.
 As a result, offenders may spend less time in jail or get their charges dismissed completely.

 - Negotiate: A critical aspect of a DUI charge is negotiation with the prosecutor.
 These negotiations may be one of the few opportunities offenders have to lower the charges against them.
 DUI attorneys can be vital to this process.
-A DUI lawyer can work with local prosecutors to develop alternative solutions for a drunk driving offense.
+A DUI attorney can work with local prosecutors to develop alternative solutions for a drunk driving offense.

 - Examine challenging evidence: A knowledgeable DUI attorney who is familiar with Florida’s laws may be essential for thorough investigation and examination of the evidence against an offender.
 After a careful inspection, an attorney may be able to discuss potential options and possible legal defenses.